nwg-piotr/EistReturns/README.md

 To launch from the command, line just type `eist-returns` for the game, and `eist-returns -E | --edit` for the editor.

 **Attention!** the features concerning the Hall of Fame cloud service are only available for the [Windows release](https://github.com/nwg-piotr/EistReturns/tree/master/windows) at the moment.
-Linux AUR update coming soon.
+AUR package update coming soon.

 **Windows**